 Secondly, it is sheared such that the center line matches the middle line of the distorted image $y_m(x)$.
 The position of the middle line $y_m(x)$ is a linear function, given by the middle heights on each side $y_m(x_r) = \frac{y_1 + y_4}{2} $ and $y_m(x_l) = \frac{y_2 + y_3}{2} $:

 The coordinates of each pixel on the distorted grid, $y(x)$, are then given in terms of the positions on the rectangular grid, $y'(x)$, by:

 The interpolation of the image onto these coordinates is implemented using the \textit{remap} function of the python package \textit{OpenCV}.
-The resulting image and linecuts are shown in \fig{fig:imcorr} c and e.
+The resulting image and line cuts are shown in \fig{fig:imcorr} c and e.
 A horizontal line cut now corresponds to the reflected spectrum at one particular spatial point.
 The transformation is generally applied to all images before further analysis.
-A new calibrations needs to be performed after each major realignment of the setup.
+A new calibration must be performed after each major realignment of the setup.